aileot/vim-doppelganger/README.md

       \ }

 " default: 0
-" If you prefer manual use with :DoppelgangerToggle or other commands, comment " out the config
+" If you prefer manual use with `:Doppelganger update` or other commands, " comment out the config.
 " let g:doppelganger#ego#disable_autostart = 1

 " default: 3
-" Doppelganger appears in the range aroud cursor.
-All the variables whose name " contain 'ego' only affect ego feature, i.e., both `DoppelgangerUpdate` and " `:DoppelgangerToggle` always ignores the value. let g:doppelganger#ego#max_offset = 5
+" Doppelgangers will appear in the range around cursor.
+All the variables " whose name contain 'ego' only affect ego feature, i.e., `Doppelganger update` " always ignores the value. let g:doppelganger#ego#max_offset = 5

 " default: 4
-" Doppelganger only appears when the range of pairs is wider than the value.
-" When the value is less than 1, doppelganger will always appear even when a " pair is in the same line. let g:doppelganger#ego#min_range_of_pairs = 0
+" Doppelgangers will appear only when the range of pairs is wider than the " value.
+When the value is less than 1, doppelganger will always appear even " when a pair is in the same line. let g:doppelganger#ego#min_range_of_pairs = 0
 ```